So, this is my life.

 i want to be their joy, their pride,

-the very air they breathe
+their dreams, the very air they breathe

 i want to wake up feeling loved and go to bed the same